SyneticNL/Hyral/documentation/Core/resource-updating.md

-# Actions
+# ChangeSets

-Actions contain tasks
+ChangeSet contain tasks

 A task is a change/deletion that needs to be processed.
 Each relationship mutation is it's own task.
 A task can have related tasks.
 A task can have dependencies that need to be resolved before this